UnofficialJuliaMirror/MirrorUpdater.jl/README.md

 ### Step 3

-Update the dependencies of the project:
+Install the dependencies of the project:
 ```bash
 julia --project -e 'import Pkg; Pkg.resolve();'
 ```